Wilfred/wilfred.github.com/_posts/2015-11-08-outclassing-emacs.markdown

     <figcaption>What code runs when we press tab?</figcaption>
 </figure>

-This is immensely powerful.
+This is shockingly powerful.
 We can ask profound questions of the functionality we're using:

 Q: What command is run when I press this key?